 AAOMPT sSIG Local Guidelines

-AAOMPT Student Special Interest Groups Local (AAOMPT sSIG Local or ASL) is a student group under the AAOMPT sSIG that further explores the realm of orthopaedic manual physical therapy under the mentorship of a fellow.
+AAOMPT Student Special Interest Groups Local (AAOMPT sSIG Local or ASL) is a student group within the AAOMPT sSIG that further explores the realm of orthopaedic manual physical therapy under the mentorship of a Fellow at individual universities.
+The mission of each ASL will be to increase awareness and implementation of manual therapy principles while promoting an active learning environment to foster independent clinical decision making.

-- Each group will elect a president, vice president, and secretary who are current members of AAOMPT by September 30th each year (Flexible Timeline).
+- Each ASL will, at a minimum, elect a president, vice president, and secretary who are current members of AAOMPT by April 30th each year.

-- Each group will fill out the application and submit to AAOMPT sSIG for approval/recognition
+- Each ASL will fill out the application (found HERE) and submit to AAOMPT sSIG for approval/recognition.

-- Each group will meet formally at least 2x a semester
+- Each ASL will formally meet at least twice per semester under the guidance of their mentor.

-- Student led meetings: A meeting that is run by a leader or delegated classmate to review material already provided in the curriculum.
-These meetings are opportunities for upperclassmen to practice teaching manual techniques, explore new literature, prescribe exercise, share experience, practice examination flow, or review case studies from clinical experience.
+- Student led meetings: A meeting that is run by the ASL leadership or delegated peer to review material already provided in the curriculum, under the guidance of their mentor.
+These meetings are opportunities to explore new literature, therapeutic exercises, share experiences, practice examination flow, or review case studies from clinical experiences.

-- Mentor led meeting: A meeting where the mentor leads on a topic that is further focused than what the classroom provides, or is material that was not provided in the curriculum.
+- Mentor led meeting: A meeting in which the mentor presents on a topic that is further focused than what the current curriculum permits, or is material that was not provided in the curriculum.

-- Guest Speaker: A meeting where a guest speaker is invited to discuss a topic within their expertise.
+- FAAOMPT Guest Speaker: A meeting where a guest speaker who holds the distinction of Fellow of the AAOMPT is invited to discuss a topic within their expertise.

 How often should you meet?

 During your first meeting, discuss with your classmates how often and at what times you can meet.
-There are no requirements in terms of frequency, except having at least one mentor meeting per semester.
-However, it is highly recommended that you meet more frequently to maximize the benefit of the group.
-Ideally, you meet once a week as a student led group, with mentor meetings and guest speakers being less frequent.
+Each ASL will formally meet at least twice per semester under the guidance of their mentor.
+However, it is highly recommended that you meet more frequently to maximize the benefits of the group.

 What role do mentors play at each meeting?

-Mentors do not have to be at each meeting.
-Mentors are to assist the student teachers in establishing effective and useful teaching topics.
-For example, a third year student may discuss 3 effective shoulder mobilization techniques to increase shoulder flexion with his/her mentor prior to teaching the topic to his/her peers.
-If it is a mentor led meeting, the mentor is to lead according to their expertise.
+Mentors must be present at each meeting.
+Mentors are to assist in establishing effective and useful teaching topics.
+For example, a third year DPT student may discuss 3 effective shoulder mobilization techniques to increase shoulder flexion that are then demonstrated under the guidance of the ASL mentor.
+If it is a mentor led meeting or FAAOMPT guest speaker, they are to lead according to their expertise.

 The vice president must be a member of AAOMPT, and should be held by a first or second year student.
 The vice president will assist the president in communicating with mentors, teaching, generating teaching material, and writing blog posts for AAOMPT.